 - Merced to Fresno: Central Valley Wye: The Central Valley Wye will serve as the junction for the system to head west to the Bay Area, north to Merced and Sacramento and south to Fresno.
 This is part of the Merced to Fresno segment though parts of the Central Valley Wye alignments have been significantly refined and improved and will be reevaluated and reanalyzed in an environmental document that will supplement the 2012 Merced to Fresno approved document.
 CHSRA has identified the preferred alternative as SR 152 North and Road 11.
 The identification of the preferred alternative does not indicate a final route decision but is the one that preliminary studies show has the least impact on natural and community resources.
 Staff will return to the Board with the final environmental document and request for the final route.
 The Merced to Fresno Central Valley Wye Draft Supplemental EIR/EIS is expected to be released for public review and comment in Summary 2017.
 Click here to view CHSRA’s Fact Sheet re: “Merced to Fresno Project Section: Central Valley Wye.

 - SR-99 Realignment Project: Portions of SR-99 located within the construction package 1 limits will need to be realigned to accommodate the high speed rail.
-CHSRA is in the acquisition and construction phase of this segment.
-Click here to view CHSRA’s informational website regarding the SR-99 Realignment Project.
+Click here to view CHSRA’s informational website regarding the SR-99 Realignment Project including a construction update for April 2017.

 - Fresno to Bakersfield – Bakersfield Locally Generated Alternative: This section is a result of a partnership between CHSRA and the cities of Bakersfield and Shafter to refine the alignment through the region.
 CHSRA coordinated with the City of Bakersfield to refine a locally generated alternative.
-Click here to view map.
+Click here to view CHSRA video of the locally generated alternative alignment from Shafter to Bakersfield.
 Click here to review CHSRA’s newsletter regarding the Locally Generated Alternative.
-Draft environmental documents for this section expected this Summer.
+Draft environmental documents for this section are expected this Summer.

 - Bakersfield to Palmdale: CHSRA has been active in the planning and environmental processes for the last several years.
 CHSRA recently completed the Supplemental Alternatives Analysis (SAA) in which four alignment alternatives were recommended to be carried forward for full analysis in a draft Environmental Impact Report.
 CHSRA is expecting to release the draft environmental documents in 2017.
 Click here to see CHSRA’s Bakersfield to Palmdale Project Section flyer.
-Click here to view CHSRA’s Bakersfield to Palmdale Project Section Winter 2017 Meetings.
+Click here to view CHSRA’s Bakersfield to Palmdale Project Section Overview – Winter 2017.

 - Palmdale to Burbank: CHSRA has released a Supplemental Alternatives Analysis Report for this section dated April 2016.
 Click here to view.
 CHSRA released three animation videos showing possible routes for the Palmdale to Burbank section.
 Click here to view the videos.
 Click here to view CHSRA’s Palmdate to Burbank Project Section newsletter.
 All proposed alignments are still being considered.
 Click here to view CHSRA’s Geotechnical Investigations in the Angeles National Forest.